By BVS Staff

 Colleges and universities that serve the Hispanic population in the United States receive federal funding from the US Department of Education through the White House's Initiative on Educational Excellence for Hispanics.
 There are certain criteria that must be met in order for schools to qualify for this funding, though.
 Institutes of higher education that meet the criteria receive formal designation as a Hispanic Serving Institution, or HIS for short.
 One such criterion involves the school's Hispanic population.
 In order to qualify as an HIS, at least 25% of the college or university's full-time student body must be of Hispanic descent.
 A certain percentage of these students must also be from low-income families.
 Furthermore, the school must offer either two-year associates degree programs or four-year bachelor's degree programs.
 Finally, the school must apply for formal HIS designation through the Department of Education.
 Once this application is approved, schools can use the federal funding for a variety of educational services including curriculum development and enhancement, academic tutoring, building remodels, student support services, and more.

-Per a 2015 count, there were 472 colleges and universities in the United States that met the criteria for federal HIS status, and the number is growing.
+There were 472 colleges and universities in the United States that met the criteria for federal HIS status, and the number is growing.
 These Hispanic-serving institutions enroll almost 2 million students.
 The Pew Research Center has reported that Hispanic student college enrollment is now exceeding the enrollment of both black and white high school graduates.

 About the Hispanic Association of Colleges and Universities (HACU)